-One of the primary reasons for choosing Art and Design could be that the pupil is interested in a career in this area.
+One of the primary reasons for choosing Art and Design could be that a pupil is interested in a career in this area.
 Art and Design courses offered by Educational Centres provide direct and valuable access to the World of Industry and Commerce.
-There are many opportunities and courses these days (over 70 different types of Art & Design related courses) and only a few examples are mentioned below: -

-- Animation, Industrial Design

-- Fashion / Textiles, Design, Advertising

-- Architecture, Jewellery, Ceramics

-- Theatre Design, Commercial Photography, Television

-- Video / Computer Graphics

-- Conservation/Restoration Work, Film, Cinema, Interior Design etc.
+There are currently over seventy Art and Design related courses on offer in many colleges.
+These courses offer many opportunities and access to a wide variety of careers.
+These careers include, but are not restricted to, the following: -

+- Animation, Production Design for film theatre and television - Fashion Design, Textiles and Jewellery Design - Architecture, Interior Design, Furniture and Product Design - Advertising and Commercial Photography - Video and Computer Graphics - Conservation and Restoration Work.